rrrRbert360/SmartBirdHouse/README.md

 - Yes, take some time to install the offered updates and after the restart continue:

 Login the the RasberryPI and:
-- Hit the Bluetooth icon (in the top menu bar)and “Turn Off Bluetooth”
+- Hit the Bluetooth icon (in the top menu bar)and â€œTurn Off Bluetoothâ€
 - Hit Raspberry symbol and goto Preferences> RaspberryPI Configuration> Interfaces>
 - enable: Camera, SSH, VNC, Remote GPIO
 - Confirm the system reboot